cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 Until this point, we have covered the essential concepts and features of a Cardstack application.
 Now, it is time for you to try out your new skills and knowledge on an interactive tutorial.
-In this tutorial, we will build a Movie Tracking application using the Cardstack framework.
+In this tutorial, we will build a Movie Tracking application using the Card SDK.

 Movies are irreplaceable parts of the 21st century social life.
 People are continuously watching new movies and receiving recommendations from friends.
 Let's build a tool that can record all the movies that you have watched, are currently watching, or have noted to watch.
-By the time you are done with this tutorial, you will know how to create new data, display it, enable an editing mode, add interactive filters, and save the results to the back end.
+By the time you are done with this tutorial, you will know how to create new data, display it, enable an editing mode, add interactive filters, and save the results using git.

 ## Create the main project files